TheChangeOfView/RoarCalc/README.md

 - Fixed the language file check which caused crashes when the language file did not match the standart layout
 - Fixed extra spaces calculation

+##### Build 2.2.1

+- Changes
+  - Moved the aluminum color codes to the end to prevent misscalculations by inattention
+  - Disabled measure size sorting for backwalls

+- Fixed shelf calculation

 ## Build 2.1.0

 *We're finally on GitHub!
 Yay!*